tls-md/tls-md/TLS/Concepts/BLINK.md

 LOOK so as to SHUT AND OPEN one's EYES, OFTEN INVOLUNTARILY.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current word is shùn 瞬, and even that word is rarely used in ancient literature.
+1. The current word is shùn [[瞬]], and even that word is rarely used in ancient literature.
 The blinking of the eye was not a favourite subject for discourse in our sources.
 ## Modern Chinese Criteria
 眨 zhǎ is a colloquial word for blinking.
 眨眼 is the current modern word for blinking.